 In MSR-4, it is noted that 01C0 resembles a vertical line.
-There is a variety of other glyphs which are included in the MSR represented essentially a vertical line (007C) -- see Section 6.3.4.
+There are a variety of other glyphs which are included in the MSR represented essentially a vertical line (007C) -- see Section 6.3.4.
 Nonetheless, since it is not in the MSR it is excluded from the repertoire.

 A fourth letter that the Latin GP proposed for inclusion is the Middle Dot (00B7).
 This character is an integral part of the Catalan language.
 Because the status of this code point under IDNA 2008 is CONTEXTO and “code points permitted by IDNA2008 under the CONTEXTO and CONTEXTJ rules are automatically excluded” according to the RZ-LGR Procedure Section B.3.4.2, this request could not be accommodated.